gitamahm/human_tissue_microbiome_atlas/SIMBA/README.md

 ```
 bash simba_viral.sh dry
 ```
 If there are no errors, proceed with the following which will execute the viral branch of the pipeline.
-Note that there are several instances such as **`--partition={params.partition}`** where the parameter is being set within the accompanying snakefile, in this case **`simba_viral.snakefile`.
+Note that there are several instances such as **--partition={params.partition}** where the parameter is being set within the accompanying snakefile, in this case **`simba_viral.snakefile`**.
 Each rule within each of these snakefiles contains our set parameters for partition, number of threads (or cpus), job name, duration, and memory.
+Parameters such as **partition** are user-specific and need to be modified within these snakefiles if these files are to be executed on a computer cluster.
 ```
 sbatch simba_viral.sh
 ```